El-johnez/John/0x01-git/README.md

-This is my git work directory
+this is a directory for my git and Nasfisat is my Tutor
-hey John be cool